jotd666/mspacman500/README.md

 - can run directly from shell or from whdload (fast machines/complex configurations)

-    The game has four different colorful mazes that alternate.
-The orange maze appears in levels 1 and 2, the light blue maze appears in levels 3, 4, and 5, the brown maze appears in levels 6 through 9, and the dark blue maze appears in levels 10 through 13.
-Starting with level 14, the last two maze configurations alternate between each other every 4th level.
-    The fruit bounces around the screen instead of remaining stationary below the ghost pen, starting from one of the tunnel entrances and leaving through another if not eaten.
     The intermissions have been changed to "Acts".
 The first one shows how Pac-Man and Ms. Pac-Man first meet, the second shows the two chasing each other around the screen, and the third shows Pac-Man and Ms. Pac-Man awaiting the arrival of Junior.
-    The orange ghost (originally named "Clyde") is now named "Sue".

 MINOR ISSUES: